tmtsoftware/csw-c/README.md

 which removes the installed files.

-## Dependencies
+## Running the Examples
-This project depends on these packages, which can be installed with `yum`, `dnf`, `apt`, depending on the Linux flavor (or `brew`, `port` for Macs).
-Alternatively, you can install them from the source code.
-The makefiles will look for them in the standard places:

-* cmake
-* libev, libev-devel
-* libcbor, libcbor-devel
-* libuuid, libuuid-devel
-* hiredis, hiredis-devel
+Once compiled, you can run the applications under the examples directory, but first run `test-assembly-client` from the [csw-prod-qa](https://github.com/tmtsoftware/csw-prod-qa) project.
+It will subscribe to the events that the examples publish and print them out.